PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

     - [app.adaptiveresources.io](https://adaptive-claim.surge.sh)
     - [xDai Flow Diagram](https://photos.app.goo.gl/eTBWTbvw6SaHnPFk8)
 5. Link any available audits of the project.
 Both procedural and smart contract focused audits.
-    - None
+    - The pilot implementation in September will be the best procedual audit on the application.
 6. Link to any active communities relating to your project.
     - None
 7. How is the applying collateral type currently used?
-    - Currently, the adaptive claim app is not currently being used in production.
+    - Currently, the Adaptive App is not currently being used in production.
 Smart contracts are finalized, but the application itself has not been released.
 Adaptive is working on building an in-app trade finance solution which will be done through the use of Veem.
-Veem is a business to business payment service which will be used by the claim sellers to charge the downstream buyers full price for the product and have a means of recieving the payment.
+Veem is a business to business payment service which will be used by the claim sellers to charge the downstream buyers full price for the product and have a means of recieving the payment in their local currency.
 8. Does one organization bear legal responsibility for the collateral?
 What jurisdiction does that organization reside in?
     - Adaptive Resources resides in the USA.
 9. Where does exchange for the asset occur?